rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ## Publishing a Crate to Crates.io

-We've added crates from crates.io as dependencies of our project.
+We’ve added crates from crates.io as dependencies of our project.
 We can choose to share our code for other people to use as well.
-Crates.io distributes the source code of your packages, so it is primarily used to distribute code that's open source.
+Crates.io distributes the source code of your packages, so it is primarily used to distribute code that’s open source.

 Rust and Cargo have some features that can make your published package easier for people to find and use.
-We'll talk about some of those features, then cover how to publish a package.
+We’ll talk about some of those features, then cover how to publish a package.

 ### Documentation Comments